DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-1/foundations-of-sound/_index.md

 See: https://exploresound.org/what-is-new/fields-of-acoustics

 {{% note %}}
-- In surround sound, especially with technologies like Dolby Atmos, understanding Physical Acoustics is essential for managing how sound waves interact with physical spaces and reach the listener.
-- Physiological Acoustics is directly tied to how our ears and brain interpret these complex sound environments, affecting the placement and movement of sounds within a 3D space.
+- In our study of sound, we will explore several key fields of acoustics.

+- Physical Acoustics focuses on the generation, transmission, and modification of acoustic waves.
+  - We ask: How is sound produced and influenced by materials and construction?
+  - How does sound transmission through air change what we hear?
+  - What are the physical foundations of our emotional responses to sound?
+  - We will touch on Musical, Architectural, and Environmental Acoustics.

+- Physiological Acoustics examines how the human body reacts to sound vibrations.
+  - We consider: How do our ears process and transform acoustic energy into sensations?
+  - What are the physiological roots of our emotional responses to sound?
+  - Together, Physical and Physiological Acoustics form the basis of Psychoacoustics.

+- Signal Processing and Notation look at sound through electronic, graphic, and mathematical representations.
+  - We explore: How does manipulating symbols relate to manipulating sound itself?
+  - What is the formal basis for our emotional responses to sound?
+  - In this course, we will focus on basic graphic representations, such as sound signals and spectra, and on understanding digital audio fundamentals.

 {{%/ note %}}

 ---

-## Sound, Noise, and Music: Essential Definitions
+## Sound, Noise, and Music

 - Sound: Vibrational energy perceived as auditory sensations.
 - Noise: Unpleasant or unintended sound within a context.